 - San José

-Costa Rica’s capital city is rather small compared to those of other countries.
-This compact space has all the elements of a traditional capital city: museums, national parks, a bustling business district.
-But contrary to its capital counterparts, breathtaking natural beauty awaits just outside its perimeter.
+Costa Rica’s capital city is relatively small compared to other countries.
+This compact space has all the elements of a traditional capital city: museums, national parks, and a bustling business district.
+But contrary to its capital counterparts, breathtaking natural beauty awaits outside its perimeter.
 The La Paz Waterfall Gardens are the perfect stop before heading into or out of the city.
 Here, you will find magnificent waterfalls surrounded by fascinating flora and fauna.
-Once in the city, immerse yourself in local lifestyle by listening to street performers, browsing the stalls of merchants selling artisan crafts, and learning about history and culture with a visit to a museum, like the Jade Museum.
+Once in the city, immerse yourself in the local lifestyle by listening to street performers, browsing the stalls of merchants selling artisan crafts, and learning about history and culture with a visit to a museum, like the Jade Museum.
 Relax like a local with Costa Rica’s national drink, Guaro.

 - Outdoor Adventures

 Thanks to its warm weather, lush landscape, and incredible wildlife, there is no shortage of adventure in Costa Rica!
 From leisurely bird-watching or relaxing in a hot spring to adrenaline-inducing activities such as walking high in the sky on an aerial bridge or white water rafting through fierce rapids, any adventurer will fall in love with the outdoor lifestyle that awaits you.
 Check out our Costa Rica tour to get ideas for your trip!

 Already booked on one of our packages to Costa Rica?
 See everything you need to know before you go.

 According to the Center for Disease Control, there are no other required vaccinations for travel to Costa Rica, but immunization against typhoid and hepatitis is recommended.
 Also ask your doctor about malaria suppressants if you will be visiting the Pacific southwest region or the Caribbean shoreline.
 Be sure to take insect repellent and suncreen!